Parsons v. Kimpton Hotel & Restaurant Group, LLC, Case No. 3:16-cv-05387-VC

 Objecting is telling the Court that you do not like the Settlement and why you do not think it should be approved.
 You can object only if you do not exclude yourself from the Settlement Class.
 Excluding yourself is telling the Court that you do not want to be part of the Settlement Class.
 If you exclude yourself, you have no basis to object because the case no longer affects you.Back To Top

-The Court will hold a Final Fairness Hearing at 10:00 a.m. on July 11, 2019, at the United States District Court for the Northern District of California located at the San Francisco Courthouse, Courtroom 4 - 17th Floor, 450 Golden Gate Avenue, San Francisco, CA 94102.
-The hearing may be moved to a different date or time without additional notice, so it is a good idea to monitor this website or call 1-855-789-0900.
+The Court held a Final Fairness Hearing at 10:00 a.m. on July 11, 2019, at the United States District Court for the Northern District of California located at the San Francisco Courthouse, Courtroom 4 - 17th Floor, 450 Golden Gate Avenue, San Francisco, CA 94102.

-If you do nothing, you will get no benefits from this Settlement.
-Unless you exclude yourself, after the Settlement is granted final approval and the judgment becomes final, you will not be able to start a lawsuit, continue with a lawsuit, or be part of any other lawsuit against Kimpton about the legal issues in this case, ever again.Back To Top
+If you did nothing, you will get no benefits from this Settlement.
+Unless you excluded yourself, after the Settlement is granted final approval and the judgment becomes final, you will not be able to start a lawsuit, continue with a lawsuit, or be part of any other lawsuit against Kimpton about the legal issues in this case, ever again.Back To Top

 The Notice and this website summarize the proposed Settlement.
 More details are in a Settlement Agreement.
 You can get a copy of the Settlement Agreement here.
 You may also write with questions to Kimpton Settlement Administrator, P.O.
 Box 4079, Portland, OR 97208-4079.
 You can also get a Claim Form here, or by calling the toll-free number, 1-855-789-0900.